veltman/csvgeocode/README.md

 ## Using a different geocoder

-To use a geocoding API besides Google's, you need to use csvgeocode and supply custom `url` and `handler` options.
+To use a geocoding API besides Google's, you need to use csvgeocode in a script and supply custom `url` and `handler` options.
 For example, if you wanted to use the Mapbox geocoder, you would do something like:

 ```js
 csvgeocode("input.csv","output.csv",{